San Francisco de Asís Mission Church: History

-The mission at Ranchos de Taos was established in the early 18th century.
-Initial construction began circa 1772 and completed in 1815 by The Franciscan Fathers; its patron is Saint Francis of Assisi.
-It was the center of the fortified plaza, which provided for protection against Comanche attacks.
-The church has undergone several restorations or subsequent works in 1850, 1916 and 1933.
-Including a thorough restoration in 1967.
-In 1967 a new roof was placed over the structure and all the ceiling beams (vigas) and most of the corbels were replaced with copies of the original.
+San Francisco de Asís was established in the early 18th century.
+Initial construction began around 1772 and was completed in 1815 by the Franciscan order; its patron is Saint Francis of Assisi.
+The church was the center of the fortified plaza, which provided it protection against Comanche attacks.
+San Francisco de Asís has undergone several restorations or subsequent works in 1850, 1916 and 1933.

+In 1967, the archdiocese replaced the roof and the ceiling beams (vigas).
+It also installed replicas of the original corbels.
 The doors were also replaced with copies of the original design.
 The original sanctuary woodwork was left intact.
 The community and parishioners gather annually to earthen plaster the church.

 Representation

-The church has inspired some of the greatest number of depictions of any building in the United States.
-It was the subject of several paintings by Georgia O'Keeffe, and photographs by Ansel Adams, Paul Strand and Ned Scott.
-Georgia O'Keeffe described it as "one of the most beautiful buildings left in the United States by the early Spaniards."
+San Francisco de Asís was the subject of several paintings by Georgia O'Keeffe and photographs by Ansel Adams, Paul Strand and Ned Scott.
+O'Keeffe described it as "one of the most beautiful buildings left in the United States by the early Spaniards."

-The Taos Chamber of Commerce states that the building is "one of the most photographed and painted churches in the world".
+The Taos Chamber of Commerce states that San Francisco de Asís is "one of the most photographed and painted churches in the world".

 The church was designated a National Historic Landmark in 1970.
 It is also designated as a World Heritage church.